Sparsh Shrivastava

 Sparsh Shrivastava is an Indian actor known for his work in Hindi television and films.
 He gained early recognition for his role in the television soap opera Balika Vadhu (2015–2016).
 He has since starred in the Netflix crime drama series Jamtara – Sabka Number Ayega (2020–2022), the comedy-drama film Laapataa Ladies (2024), and the Amazon Prime Video series Dupahiya (2025).

-Early life
+Background

-Shrivastava was born on 4 July 1999 in Rajakhera, Rajasthan.
-He began his career in entertainment as a child, winning the dance reality show Chak Dhoom Dhoom in 2010 at the age of 11.
-This early success opened doors for him in the television industry, leading to roles in several TV shows.
+Sparsh Shrivastava was born to Ragini and Dinesh Shrivastava in Rajakhera, Dholpur district, Rajasthan.
+After his birth, his family moved to Agra, Uttar Pradesh.
+He has an elder brother, Shubham, who is married.
+His mother, Ragini, lives with him in Mumbai, while the other family members stay in Agra.